codatio/codat-docs/docs/integrations/accounting/xero/xero-app-partner-program.md

 #### 9. Modified after (Required if getting data)

-Codat handles this when retrieve data from Xero, querying Xero only for new and updated records after the initial sync (and periodically full synchronisations).
+Codat handles this when retrieve data from Xero, querying Xero only for new and updated records after the initial sync (and periodically full synchronizations).

 #### 10. Paging (Required if getting data)